ABB & Ballard develop fuel cell system for large ships

-“The next generation of ships – electric, digital and connected – will require energy sources that are not only able to meet the increasing demands for fuel efficiency, but will also enable cleaner and safer shipping,” knows Peter Terwiesch, president ABB’s Industrial Automation division.
-Recent regulation by the IMO indeed has called for the electrification of the shipping industry for the first time in its history reportedly.
+“The next generation of ships – electric, digital and connected – will require energy sources that are not only able to meet the increasing demands for fuel efficiency but will also enable cleaner and safer shipping,” knows Peter Terwiesch, president ABB’s Industrial Automation division.
+Recent regulation by the IMO has called for the decarbonisation of the shipping industry.
 Moreover, ABB is involved in various projects such as building a hybrid icebreaker for example.

-Ballard too has started to engage in marine applications and is part of the HySeas project working on a sea going hydrogen ferry in Scotland (we reported)
+Ballard too has started to engage in marine applications and is part of the HySeas project working on a sea-going hydrogen ferry in Scotland.

 So far, ABB and Ballard have signed a MoU for their joint marine fuel cell system.
 They have yet to disclose a schedule for trials or production.